aspose-font/Aspose.Font-Documentation/net/what-is-font/font-formats/_index.md

 Because of the better-compressing methods, OpenType fonts are faster to send over the network and take less space on a drive.

-OpenType has its typographic rules.
+`OpenType` format has its typographic rules.
 The main feature of them is that the terms character and [*glyph*](https://docs.aspose.com/font/net/what-is-font/glyph/) are separate.
 Every character is defined by default with a basic glyph and the order of placement in the text.
 Applying additional rules to one or several characters may change their mutual arrangement or replace basic glyphs with alternative ones.

 Adobe InDesign and Adobe Photoshop were the first applications that supported OpenType typography rules.
 By 2023 Adobe will not have supported `Type1` format anymore, supporting `OpenType` format instead.

 ### Embedded OpenType Font Fotmat ###

-Embedded Open Type or `EOT` format.
+`Embedded OpenType` or `EOT` format.
 It is a compact format of OpenType fonts embedded into web pages.
 The format is developed by Microsoft.
 The format has the next peculiarities:
 - Because of using LZ compression and including only necessary characters into a font, OpenType files are compact.
 - The simplicity of embedding fonts into web pages may lead to uncontrolled spread of copyrighted fonts. `EOT` format has functions that prevent such violations.
 - As EOT fonts have only a part of the number of characters the of original font the price of font copy is smaller.